guptaarth87/djangoAuthentication/README.md

 # djangoAuthentication
-process if implementing authentication in django
+process of implementing authentication in django

+- read the process and bash commands
+- for code and other functions separate code files are also given